 This auto-immune disorder occurs when the body’s immune system mistakenly attacks the thyroid gland causing the gland to overproduce the hormone responsible for regulating metabolism.

 - Hand tremors

-Hashimoto’s is a chronic autoimmune condition caused by abnormal antibodies in the bloodstream that attacks and destroy healthy thyroid gland tissue.
+Hashimoto’s is a chronic autoimmune condition caused by abnormal antibodies in the bloodstream that attacks and destroys healthy thyroid gland tissue.
 As a result, the gland does not produce enough hormone.

 Symptoms of Hashimoto’s Disease:

 - Weight gain

 - Dry brittle hair

 - Possible menstrual disorders

 Sometimes, Hashimoto’s develops in response to a lack of iodine, whereby the thyroid swells (a condition known as goiter) in its effort to filter more blood to obtain the iodine it needs.
 If iodine is then ingested, the now larger thyroid gland increases thyroid hormone production.

 This is a condition of the Thyroid gland is said to be an auto immune disease, however the description of Hashimoto’s disease is the same as damage from Fluoride.